DanielEtaat/danieletaat.github.io/_posts/2025-07-07-on_mle_and_expo_families.md

 \sqrt{n}(\hat{\eta}_n-\eta_0) \mathbf{1}[\overline T_n \not\in \mathcal{O}_2] \xrightarrow{p} 0.
 $$

-Then the claim follows by applying Slutsky's to the following decomposition:
+Then the claim follows by applying Slutsky's theorem to the following decomposition:

 $$
 \sqrt{n}(\hat{\eta}_n-\eta_0) =